kennethreitz/requests3/docs/index.rst

 **Requests III** is an HTTP library for Python, built for Humans and Machines, alike.
 This repository is a work in progress, and the expected release timeline is "before PyCon 2020".

-If you're on the job market, consider taking `this programming quiz <https://triplebyte.com/a/b1i2FB8/requests-docs-home>`_.
-A substantial donation will be made to this project, if you find a job through this platform.

 -------------------

 Behold, the power of Requests III::